Bachelor of Economics

 Check the specific English language requirements for this program

-The Bachelor of Economics is a three-year degree program consisting of 24 courses.
-You can choose from a wide variety of courses according to your interests or focus on a major study area.
-You’ll be able to study one or two Economics majors choosing from Macroeconomics and Financial Markets, Data Analytics and Econometrics, and Economic Policy and Society, or other Commerce majors including Behavioural Economics.
+The Bachelor of Economics is a three-year degree consisting of 24 courses across a wide variety of study areas.
+You’ll be able to study one or two economics majors, choosing from Macroeconomics and Financial Markets, Data Analytics and Econometrics and Economic Policy and Society, or other Commerce majors including Behavioural Economics and Business Economics.

 - Economics core courses